But says accused male hasn’t sufficiently alleged anti-male bias

 Hall acknowledged John’s claim that “it is not easy to compile specific evidence of gender bias,” but concluded that his “[c]onclusory allegations are not enough.”

-The judge’s analysis of the 3rd Circuit ruling surprised Brooklyn College Prof. KC Johnson, who chronicles Title IX litigation.
+The judge’s analysis of the 3rd Circuit ruling surprised Brooklyn College’s Johnson.
 “Curiously narrow reading” of the University of the Sciences ruling, he tweeted.

 — KC Johnson (@kcjohnson9) October 14, 2020

 The university’s own lawyer admitted during oral argument that John could argue breach of contract based on a “plausible allegation” that the administration didn’t follow the sexual misconduct policy, according to Hall.